Jimmy-K1m/Veda_program_mini_project1/README.md

 Lastly, banking system have toolbars which can connect to their functions.
 You should modify your address on functiondata.cpp file

-Image files are placed on build folders
+Image files are placed in build folder.
 <br/>